In Search Of Yummy-ness

 A graphic of a stack of cookiebars with text "Fall Favourite!
 Pumpkin Cookie Bars, the easiest fall dessert ever!"

-These Pumpkin Cookie Bars offer a delightful pumpkin-spice twist on the classic Hello Dolly bar.
+These Pumpkin Cookie Bars are a pumpkin-spiced take on the classic Hello Dolly bar.

 A tall stack of pumpkin cookie bars on a pretty orange plate.

-If you enjoy a sweet treat but want to avoid the hassle of a complicated recipe, these pumpkin cookie bars with chocolate chips are for you.
+If you enjoy a sweet treat but want to avoid the hassle of a complicated recipe, these pumpkin chocolate chip cookie bars are for you.

 My dad, who has barely baked any desserts in his life, was able to put these together for his company's bake sale without issue.
 (They sold really well, too!)